 Here’s that video for you.👇

-Chinchillas Are Clean and Very Allergy Friendly
+Chinchillas Are Very Allergy Friendly

 In addition to being allergy friendly, chinchillas also take care of their hygiene on their own (for the most part).